-Mudslides isolate 300 tourists in Alaska national park
+Crews reopen Denali park road, tourist buses begin to return

 Passenger and freight service will be suspended through the area until late Monday at the earliest, the railroad said in a statement.

-The railroad added that passengers traveling north to or south from Denali Park on the Alaska Railroad or on an Alaska Railroad provided service through Holland America / Princess or Premier Alaska Tours should expect delays.
+The railroad added that passengers traveling north to or south from Denali Park on the Alaska Railroad or on an Alaska Railroad provided service through Holland America/Princess or Premier Alaska Tours should expect delays.

 Copyright 2019 Associated Press.
 All rights reserved.